PostgreSQL

 takes precedence over postgres.conf

-, so if you wish to change a setting which could normally be specified in either location, you should specify it in greenarrow.conf
+, so if you wish to change a setting that is configurable in both locations, you should use greenarrow.conf

 to avoid a conflict.